 Fortunately, the property tax appeal process in Texas provides owners multiple opportunities to appeal.
 Handled either directly by the owner or by a property tax consultant, this process should involve an intense effort to annually appeal and minimize property taxes.
 Reducing the largest line item expense has a significant effect in reducing the owner’s overall operating expenses.
 While it is not possible to entirely escape the burden of paying property taxes, it is possible to reduce taxes sharply, often by 25% to 50%.

 Why some owners don’t appeal

-Some property owners don’t appeal because they either don’t understand the process, or don’t understand that there is a good probability of achieving meaningful reductions in property taxes.
-Some owners believe that since the market value of their property exceeds the assessed value, then it is not possible to appeal and reduce the property taxes.
-Although appeals on unequal appraisal are relatively new, there is a clear-cut way to appeal property taxes at the administrative hearing level based on unequal appraisal.
+Some property owners don’t appeal because they either don’t understand the process.
+Others because they don’t understand that there is a good probability of achieving meaningful reductions in property taxes.
+Some owners believe that since the market value of their property exceeds the assessed value, it is not possible to appeal and reduce the property taxes.
+Although appeals on unequal appraisal are relatively new, there is a clear-cut way to appeal property taxes.
 Unequal appraisal occurs when property is assessed inconsistently with neighboring properties or comparable properties.
-Also, some owners are reluctant to hire a property tax consultant, even though many consultants will work on a contingent fee basis, in which there is no cost to the owner unless property taxes for the current year are reduced.
+Also, some owners are reluctant to hire a property tax consultant.
+Many consultants, though, will work on a contingent fee basis.
+This means that there is no cost to the owner unless property taxes for the current year are reduced.

 Overview of appeal process